Nom-nom-hub/arc-kit/README.md

 ## 🎯 Adaptive Reasoning Chain Process

-The ARC methodology transforms development from a linear process to an adaptive one:
+The ARC methodology follows an iterative process:

-1. **Adaptive Specification** → Specifications that evolve based on feedback
+1. **Specification** → Create initial specifications that can evolve
-2. **Context-Aware Analysis** → Dynamic analysis that adapts to changing requirements
+2. **Analysis** → Assess technical feasibility and identify risks
-3. **Evolution-Ready Design** → Architectures designed for continuous evolution
+3. **Design** → Create adaptable architecture and components
-4. **Adaptive Planning** → Implementation plans with built-in adaptation strategies
+4. **Planning** → Develop implementation plan with adaptation strategies
-5. **Reasoning Chain Execution** → Task chains with learning and adaptation capabilities
+5. **Implementation** → Execute with continuous learning and adaptation
-6. **Continuous Improvement** → Systems that improve with each iteration
+6. **Validation** → Ensure quality and alignment with requirements

 ## 📚 Documentation